simonpercic/OkLog/README.md

 Debugging Android responses should be easier.
 Even with Retrofit logging enabled, copying multi-line responses from logcat is cumbersome and annoying.

-OkLog writes a clickable link to the Android log with the OkHttp's response as a param.
-Clicking on the link in logcat opens your browser with the response string.
+OkLog writes a clickable link to the Android log with the OkHttp's response info as params.
+Clicking on the link in logcat opens your browser with the [detailed response info](#additional-log-data-options).

 ![Example](https://raw.githubusercontent.com/simonpercic/OkLog/master/art/oklog.gif)

 ## How does it work?

-OkLog intercepts responses from OkHttp, it then gzips and Base64 encodes every response string and generates an url link with the encoded string as a param.
+OkLog intercepts responses from OkHttp, it then gzips and Base64 encodes the network response & the detailed response info and generates an url link with the encoded data as params.
 It then logs the url using [Timber](https://github.com/JakeWharton/timber) (if you have it, or Android's built-in Log methods if you don't).

-That url points to a hosted instance of the [ResponseEcho](https://github.com/simonpercic/ResponseEcho) web app that does the exact opposite, i.e. Base64 decodes and unpacks the url param and returns the response as a string for easier debugging.
+That url points to a hosted instance of the [ResponseEcho](https://github.com/simonpercic/ResponseEcho) web app that does the exact opposite, i.e. Base64 decodes and unpacks the url params and displays the response info for easier debugging.

 ## Usage